AlexisJsbingithub/Alyra/tp2/README.md

 - Test 40 - Verification that the 3rd proposition has no vote, and that it corresponds to 'Proposition 3 : all Alyra participants have 3 correct exercises'
 - Test 41 - With several addresses it is possible to verify that proposition 8 has 2 votes (made by address 7 and address 10), and that it corresponds to 'Proposition 8 : all Alyra participants have 8 correct exercises'

-### ** ERROR TEST OF THE VOTE OF THE PROPOSAL WHICH DOES NOT EXIST AND WHICH IS NOT TREATED BY THE REVERT 'PROPOSAL NOT FOUND' **
+### ** BUG TEST OF THE VOTE OF THE PROPOSAL WHICH DOES NOT EXIST AND WHICH IS NOT TREATED BY THE REVERT 'PROPOSAL NOT FOUND' **

-- Test 42 - The function setVote generate an error not handled by the 'Proposal not found' revert because it is possible to give in a proposal id longer than the length of the proposal table
+- Test 42 - The function setVote generate a problem not handled by the 'Proposal not found' revert because it is possible to give in a proposal id longer than the length of the proposal table (Panic: Index out of bounds)

 ### VIII.
 TESTS - COUNTING THE VOTES AND PUBLISHING THE WINNING PROPOSAL